imnotnet/njRAT-All-Versions/README.md

+### THAT FILE INFECT NESHTA I HATE IT!!!
+IM CURRENTLY GETTING RID OF ALL INFECTED ONES!!!
+### AND I AM CLEANING THE INFECTED FILES ASAP!!!

 <b>This is a collection, it's not organized.
 It's not a collection of the *best* versions, every single one is being archived.
 It's simply a collection of *every* njrat version ever made, any version with *backdoors*, I will add info.
 If I can *clean* the backdoor or remove it, I will do so.
 Otherwise i've written info about the backdoor.